saikatHi6/ConceptDoc/System Design/cache.md

 ## Why Caching?
 To scale the system.
 This component lies between the Web server and the database server.
+  1. To Avoid network call
+  2. To Avoid computation
+  3. Reduced DB load

+## Cache Policy
+   The main idea is data loading into the cache and evicted from the cache.
+Type of caches:
+   1. LRU
+   2. LFU
+   3. Sliding Window base cache

 ## Distributed Caching: